DataCorrupted/llc-func-removal-report/README.md

 ## Thoughts

-Here's some possible reasons that I don't think is possible:
+Here are some possible reasons that I have ruled as impossible.

-1. It's assembler's optimizer.
-However, assembler haven't seem what `dummy_func*` look like, so there is no reason it should remove a 3rd library function call.
+1. It's the asssembler's optimizer.
+However, the assembler hasn't seen what `dummy_func*` looks like, so there is no reason it should remove a 3rd library function call.
 2. It's LTO.
 I used LTO for easier bitcode and assembly generation, as shown in `make main-pm`, even use legacy pass mamager in earlier stages, the generated binray still only have ONE instrumented function instead of three.